Top 10 Most Popular Desserts in Thailand (And How to Make Them)670

 • Grill until the bamboo becomes charred and the rice mixture is cooked through.

-• Serve the Bamboo Sticky Rice:
+• Serve the Khao Lam

 • Once cooked, remove and discard the banana and bamboo leaves.